tobycrisford/taskmaster_lame_duck/Readme.md

 ### If only one player has $v < 6$ and the rest care only about money (almost)

 If a player cares *only* about money, then we already figured out how they should play the game.
 They should always eat the duck, since this sometimes improves their situation and never makes it worse.
-So if a single player who values points is faced with 4 opponents who all *only* care about money, their strategy is then straightforward: they should not eat their duck.
+So if a single player who values points is faced with 4 opponents who all *only* care about money, their strategy is then straightforward: they should not eat their duck, while the other players all eat theirs.

 But what about if the other players care about points just a little bit?
 Maybe they have something like $v = 100$.
-There are only two Nash equilibria with identical strategies for each of the $v = 100$ players.
-One is the boring one where they all never eat the duck and the first player always does.
+There are only two Nash equilibria which involve identical strategies for each of the $v = 100$ players.
+One is the boring one, where they all never eat the duck and the first player always does.
 But the other is a strategy where the first player eats the duck with probability $0.93$ and the four money-valuing players eat the duck with probability only $0.21$.

 This is again pretty odd!
-Things are again the opposite way around to what you might expect (and the opposite way around to the sitation where the 4 players *only* value money).
-It is again the player who cares more about points who will eat their duck more often.
+It is again the player who cares more about points who will eat their duck more often!

-To figure out: in the limit $v \rightarrow \infty$ does this equilibria approach $(1,0,0,0,0)$?
+In the limit $v \rightarrow \infty$, duck-eating probability of first player approaches 1, while probabilities of the other 4 stay at $0.21$....
+TODO: explanation

 ### If the $v_i$ are spread evenly throughout the range [0, 6)